Is your app not producing as much ad revenue as you think it should?

 Vdopia runs an optimization platform and video ad exchange called Chocolate.

 IronSource is a full-featured platform with a variety of ad units available, but they tend to focus on game apps and on rewarded video.
 If most of your inventory is rewarded, do NOT skip over this one.
 It's one of the leaders in that space.

 There is a breed of SSP that deals in optimization only.
 By that I mean they don’t have direct ad servers and usually don’t operate their own exchanges.
 They just mediate ad networks and exchanges.
-Some of them have received funding but all are relatively small and new to the market, typically targeting smaller developers.
+Some of them have received funding but all are relatively small, typically targeting small to medium-sized developers.
 There are differentiators here, though you have to really dig in to figure out what they are.

 20+ demand sources and monthly payouts.